Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Loving, intelligent, friendly, temperamental

-Like the Chipoo, the Westiepoo is also known to be a little bit temperamental but, overall, they’re friendly and loyal.
-They can become nippy when pressed, though, so it’s best to keep this type of dog around people who understand its boundaries and respect its space.
+Like the Chipoo, the Westiepoo is also known to be slightly temperamental, but overall, they’re friendly and loyal.
+They can become nippy when pressed, so it’s best to keep them around people who understand their boundaries and respect their space.
 This dog is intelligent and trainable, as well as attentive and active.
-It’s likely to need regular grooming to maintain the coat, thanks to the moderate to high maintenance coat of both parent breeds.
+Regular grooming is crucial to maintain the coat, thanks to both parents’ moderate to high-maintenance coats.

 22. Bordoodle (Border Collie x Poodle)